threeal/assertion-cmake/README.md

 This module also supports
 [CMake test](https://cmake.org/cmake/help/book/mastering-cmake/chapter/Testing%20With%20CMake%20and%20CTest.html)
 creation using the `assertion_add_test` function.
-This function creates a new test that processes the given file in script mode with variables, functions, and macros from this module available in the test file.
+This function creates a new test that processes the given file in script mode.

 If this module is processed in script mode, it can optionally include other modules by passing their paths as additional arguments after `--`.